MasonHolland/CatFishBilly/readme.md

 Story
 -----

-CatFish Billy is a tyrant
+CatFish Billy, the Baron of Bad Water.
+Dead at 4003.
+Ambushed by Caiman Highwayman.
+He was a brute and a tyrant.

 Mechanics
 -----